F & P.J. Cassin O.K. Golden Plantation Whiskey

 O.K.
 Golden Plantation Whiskey

-Francis & Patrick Joseph Cassin
+Francis and Patrick Joseph Cassin

-San Franciso, California
+San Francisco, California

 Provenance: Richard T. Siri Collection

-The brothers, Francis and Patrick Joseph Cassin need no introduction to collectors of California bottles.
-Their bitters bottle is a classic, highly sought after and high-value container first marketed about 1867.
+The brothers, Francis and Patrick Joseph Cassin need no introduction to bitters collectors and collectors of western bottles.
+Their Cassin’s Grape Brandy Bitters bottle is a classic, highly sought after, and high-value container first marketed about 1867.

-Later in their career, the Cassins introduced another iconic bottle in the form of their O.K.
+Later in their career, the Cassin’s introduced another iconic bottle in the form of their O.K.
 Golden Plantation Whiskey.
 The earliest record of its introduction to the market was found in December 1873, when the “beautiful glass labeled bottles” were advertised.

 The Cassin brothers first partnered in 1858 and in 1860 moved into their location of many years at 523 Front Street in San Francisco.
 The strong Nevada market was so promising that they even opened a branch store in Treasure City, White Pine County, Nevada in 1869.
-Along with a large stock of wines, bitters, and liquors, they also produced a short-lived mineral water in an embossed bottle in 1872.
+Along with a large stock of wines, bitters, and liquors, they also produced a short-lived mineral water in an embossed “Cassin’s English Aerated Waters” bottle in 1872.

 On October 6, 1880, the firm of F. & P.J.
 Cassin was dissolved.
 Patrick Cassin succeeded under the company name of P.J.
 Cassin & Co.
-He continued with the sale of the OK Golden Plantation Whiskey but no advertising reference was located until 1883 when he advertised, . . .
+He continued with the sale of the O.K.
+Golden Plantation Whiskey but no advertising reference was located until 1883 when he advertised, . . .
 “Celebrated O.K.
 Golden Plantation whisky, in one gallon, half-gallon or quart imported English stone jars.”
 These jars, actually handled jugs, are fairly rare and impressed with the name of the whiskey and that of P.J.
+Cassin.
+There was another advertising hiatus for the brand until July 20, 1886, then under the control of P.J.
 Cassin.

 Francis Cassin was born about 1819 in Ireland.
 After the dissolution of the partnership with his brother in 1880, he continued with liquor sales on his own.
-His health was apparently on the decline and by 1887 had moved into Saint Mary’s Hospital in San Francisco.
+His health was apparently on the decline and by 1887, he had moved into Saint Mary’s Hospital in San Francisco.
 He continued to reside there until his death on May 28, 1902.

-In 1886, he focused his attention on Santa Cruz, California, a coastal city about a hundred miles south of San Francisco, where he owned a cottage on Garfield Street.
+In 1886, Patrick Cassin focused his attention on Santa Cruz, California, a coastal city about a hundred miles south of San Francisco, where he owned a cottage on Garfield Street.
 He devised a construction project consisting of approximately 100 houses with streets, blocks, etc., and facilities for access to the famous Santa Cruz beach.
 Cassin even opened a branch store at 91 Pacific Avenue in Santa Cruz in 1887.
 He called the establishment the French Liquor Store, which is an odd name coming from a proud Irishman who, in that same year, was Grand Marshal of the St. Patrick’s Day celebration in San Francisco.
 Perhaps it was waning health, but Cassin sold his Santa Cruz liquor store in January 1888, and it is not known if his Santa Cruz real estate scheme was ever consummated.
 Patrick J. Cassin died at his home in San Francisco on August 5, 1889.

-Support: Reference to Whiskey Bottles of the Old West by John L. Thomas.
-Cassin’s Grape Brandy Bitters from the Warren Friedrich collection.
+Support: Reference to Whiskey Bottles of the Old West by John L. Thomas, 2002